Ever30/sql-challenge/README.md

 # sql-challenge

-  In this challenge, i test some of the functions that I learned during this SQL week.
+  In this challenge, I test some of the functions that I learned during this SQL week.
 I used commands like "SELECT", "FROM", "AS", "WHERE", "JOIN", DESC, "IN" "AND", etc.

 # Instructions